 However, such an anticipatory-shorting conclusion is weakened appreciably when taking into account the public IN release that precedes the FD in many cases.
 Consider the results in Table 2, Panel C, which reports on the pre-event ABSS and ABRET for windows based on the day of the investigation-news release, for the same set of recent-IN lawsuits examined in Panel B. In row-2 of Panel C, we report relatively very large shorting activity (13.10) and large average negative abnormal daily returns (-6.43%) over the ID-event window (0,1).
 We stress that these shorting and return numbers are contemporaneous with the public IN release and are approximately concurrent with the pre-event window for the FD-based windows for the recent-IN FD cases.
-Further, the much lower average negative returns for the no-IN FD cases (Panel A), over both the FD pre-event and event windows, imply relatively little profitability for short positions taken over the pre-event window for these noIN FD cases.
+Further, the much lower average negative returns for the no-IN FD cases (Panel A), over both the FD pre-event and event windows, imply relatively little profitability for short positions taken over the pre-event window for these no IN FD cases.
 Thus, after accounting for the law-firm investigation news release, the results in Table 2 indicate less support for the anticipatory-shorting hypothesis than is suggested by the earlier SCA lawsuit literature.

-Figure 2 further depicts the di↵erences in abnormal shorting and abnormal returns between the FD-based windows and the ID-based windows.
+Figure 2 further depicts the differences in abnormal shorting and abnormal returns between the FD-based windows and the ID-based windows.
 This figure plots the time series of daily average abnormal short selling (top panel) and abnormal returns (bottom panel) from day -10 to day 10, with day 0 being the day of the public news release.
 We report separately for the FD subsample with a prior IN release, the FD subsample without a prior IN release, and the ID sample.
 Here, for the FD subsample with a prior IN release, we include all the relevant FD cases to more broadly depict the results for this category of FD cases (rather than reporting only on the recent-IN FD cases, as in Table 2, Panel B).
 The figure reinforces the characteristic patterns indicated in Table 2.
 The event-day market reaction is strongest for the ID sample with a return of nearly -4.5% and abnormal short selling exceed 12.
 The ID sample also seems to experience larger and more persistent negative returns after the investigation announcement day.
 Further, the FD sample with a prior IN release has a more distinct pre-event pattern, with heavier short selling and more negative returns during the pre-event days, relative to the FD sample without a prior IN release.

 FD Pre-Event Shorting and FD Event-Window Abnormal Returns, with and w/o Recent Investigation News: Regression Analysis